osm2pgsql-dev/osm2pgsql/README.md

 It also requires access to a database server running [PostgreSQL](http://www.postgresql.org/) and [PostGIS](http://www.postgis.net/).

-Make sure you have installed the development packages for the libraries mentioned in the requirements section and a C and C++ compiler.
+Make sure you have installed the development packages for the libraries mentioned in the requirements section and a C++ compiler which supports C++11.
+Both GCC 4.8 and Clang 3.4 meet this requirement.

 To install on a Debian or Ubuntu system, first install the prerequisites: